caketaster/mildew-detection/README.md

-no img augmentation as 2100 each is enough(?) ~ do I need augmentation?? image size is 256,256.
-4000+ imgs at this size is too big for a regular heroku deployment, so images are resized to 80,80 (I haven't actually done this... got to work out how exactly) av. img is a black image. can I edit this to make it better..? in data_visualisation I've copied Diff and Montage functions directly.
-Edit to make them more personalised We're using a CNN model (convolutional neural network), binary classifier
+page by page explanation of what I've done (4x notebooks, 6x app pages) - deeper explanations of the ML models tested, parameters tuned etc

+av. img is a black image. can I edit this to make it better..?

+in data_visualisation I've copied Diff and Montage functions directly.
+Edit to make them more personalised

+We're using a CNN model (convolutional neural network), binary classifier

 Think: CRISP-DM, AGILE - justify decisions made using these frameworks
-model: tested: adam, adagrad, SGD, Adadelta, Nadam
+model: tested: adam, adagrad, SGD, Adadelta, Nadam, RMSProp

 quote from video (re: base CI model for malaria detection): Convolution layers are used to select the dominant pixel value from the non-dominant pixels in images using filters whereas the max-pooling layers reduce